Kristina01111000/Drws_site/README.md

 7/17
 For next week:
-Listen to podcasts and grade them
+Listen to podcasts and grade them DONE:  2 / 7
 After, make a podcast page with them in the order from best to worst (best at top)

 https://growingholistically.com/yoga-and-you-continued/